aspose-cells/Aspose.Cells-Products/cells/en/php-java/conversion/xls-to-fods/_index.md

 ---
 title: PHP XLS to FODS - XLS to FODS Converter
 description: Aspose Excel.
-Convert XLS to FODS quickly and easily with Aspose.Cells.
-PHP XLS to FODS.
-PHP Save XLS to FODS.
-Save XLS as FODS using PHP.
+This comprehensive solution provides PHP developers with a fully integrated approach to convert XLS to FODS format, enabling seamless saving of XLS data into FODS format using the Aspose.Cells library, all through efficient and customizable PHP code.
-keywords: [Aspose Excel., PHP Aspose.Cells., Convert XLS to FODS in PHP., Save XLS to FODS using PHP., PHP XLS to FODS saveformat., XLS to FODS Converter., PHP Save XLS as FODS]
+keywords: [Aspose Excel., PHP Aspose.Cells., Smart XLS files to FODS Converter for PHP., Convert XLS to FODS in PHP., XLS files to FODS Conversion in PHP., Leverage intelligent data processing to automatically parse and save XLS into FODS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}